IPv6

 • vlan v_num VLAN interface specified by v_num.

-• vxlan vx_num VXLAN interface specified by vx_num.
+• VXLAN vx_num VXLAN interface specified by vx_num.

 • SOURCE Filters by neighbor IPv6 address.
 Options include: